Skip to main content

 Any of a business’s suppliers who give work out themselves also need to be registered with the BOR.
 Before giving work out to other suppliers and/or individuals who give out work themselves, a business should ask them to provide their BOR registration number.

-Please find BOR registration forms here, For more information refer to ECA’s Award Guide.
+Please find BOR registration forms here, For more information refer to the Award Guide, which can be found on the Industry Resources page.

 Where can I find more information about Occupational Health and Safety (OH&S) and WorkCover?

-As part of the annual compliance audit, conducted as part of ECA accreditation, numerous OH&S and WorkCover items are assessed.
-For more information about what is included in the annual compliance audit refer to ECA’s Accreditation Guidelines here.
+As part of the annual compliance audit, conducted as part of Ethical Clothing Australia accreditation, numerous OH&S and WorkCover items are assessed.
+For more information about what is included in the annual compliance audit refer to Ethical Clothing Australia’s Accreditation Guidelines here.

 All Australian businesses must comply with OH&S and WorkCover requirements, it is important to note that laws and regulations vary from between states.
 For more information contact the Union here and/or your local WorkCover authority: